Somerset Militia: Long peace

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held until 1831, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.

 1852 Reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a renewed period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: